I'm a software developer with a great interest in data analysis and statistics.

 If we closely inspect the code, we can see that the variable msg is assigned the value “Calling” outside the callMe function.
 Then callMe() is called.
 Even though msg is declared outside the function before it is called, Python “assumes” that we want a local variable due to the assignment to msg inside of callMe(), so the print statement throws this error message.

-Usually, a variable which is used inside of a function is regarded as a local variable, if it hasn’t been declared as a global variable.
+Usually, a variable that is used inside of a function is regarded as a local variable, if it hasn’t been declared as a global variable.